Dovermore/randomized-deletion/README.md

 [![Badge](https://img.shields.io/badge/NeurIPS-2023-blue)](https://nips.cc/Conferences/2023) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository hosts the implementation of our submission to NeurIPS 2023 titled "RS-Del: Edit Distance Robustness Certificates for Sequence Classifiers via Randomized Deletion".
+This repository hosts the implementation of NeurIPS 2023 paper ["RS-Del: Edit Distance Robustness Certificates for Sequence Classifiers via Randomized Deletion"](https://arxiv.org/abs/2302.01757).
+We implement `RS-Del`, a new mechanism for randomized smoothing of arbitrary black-box sequence classifiers.
+Input tokens are repeatedly deleted randomly; resulting base classifier inferences are aggregated to form smoothed predictions. `RS-Del`'s predictions are certifiably robust to edit-distance threat models: where an attacker may make insertions, deletions or substitutions when forming adversarial examples.
+The mechanism and its certifications are suitable for general sequence classifiers, with the paper exploring applications to malware classification specifically.

 ---